History of Copa del Rey in Timeline

 Copa del Rey

-The Copa del Rey, officially the Campeonato de España–Copa de Su Majestad el Rey, is an annual knockout football competition in Spain.
-Organized by the Royal Spanish Football Federation, it has gone by different names throughout history, including Copa del Presidente de la República and Copa del Generalísimo, reflecting changes in the country's political landscape.
-It is also known as La Copa or the Spanish Cup or King's Cup.
+The Copa del Rey, officially known as Campeonato de España–Copa de Su Majestad el Rey, is a significant annual knockout football competition in Spain.
+Organized by the Royal Spanish Football Federation, it has undergone name changes throughout history, including Copa del Presidente de la República and Copa del Generalísimo, reflecting different political periods.
+The tournament, also referred to as La Copa or the Spanish Cup or King's Cup, is a prestigious event in Spanish football.

 1902: Copa de la Coronación

-In 1902, the Copa de la Coronación was played to celebrate the coronation of King Alfonso XIII, with Club Bizcaya defeating FC Barcelona in the final, though the Royal Spanish Football Federation doesn't officially recognize it as a Copa del Rey win.
+In 1902, the Copa de la Coronación was played to celebrate the coronation of King Alfonso XIII, with Club Bizcaya defeating Barcelona in the final.
+This cup is considered the forerunner of the Copa del Rey, although the Royal Spanish Football Federation does not officially recognize it as such.

-From 1903 to 1909, the Copa del Rey competition was organized either by Madrid FC or the Madrid Federation.
+Between 1903 and 1909 the competition was organized by Madrid FC or by the Madrid Federation.

-In 1903, Athletic Bilbao and Bilbao FC merged to form the current Athletic Bilbao, adding to the dispute over the 1902 Copa del Rey win.
+In 1903, Athletic Bilbao and Bilbao FC merged as the current Athletic Bilbao.

-In 1903, Athletic Bilbao won the first edition of Copa del Rey with Juan de Astorquia as captain and president.
-The competition served as Spain's national football championship.
+In 1903, Athletic Bilbao won the first edition of the Copa del Rey, which was also effectively Spain's national football championship.

 1903: Competition Founded